-This category looks at how many recent new accounts you have open.
-Each time you apply for new credit, there is what is called a “hard pull” to check both your credit reports and your credit score.
-This act alone causes your score to dip.
-Additionally, when you open too many new lines of credit, it may be a warning to a lender that you are having a cash flow problem.
+This category looks at how many recent new accounts you have opened.
+Each time you apply for new credit, there is a "hard pull" to check your credit reports and your credit score, and this act alone causes your score to dip.
+Additionally, when you open too many new lines of credit, it may warn a lender that you are having a cash flow problem.

 Is My FICO Score Good Enough?

 FICO scores range from 300 to 850.
-Ratings from 750 to 850 are considered excellent and secure those that have them the best interest rates.
+Ratings from 750 to 850 are considered excellent and secure those with the best interest rates.
 There are some instances where being above 800 is required.
 How many people have perfect scores?
 Only 1.2 percent of the population.